 - Firing order: 1-3-4-2

-Being one of the last members of Toyota’s R family, the 22R and 22-RE became popular engine choices for the JDM marque, finding their way into a variety of tuner cars and trucks.
+Being among the last members of Toyota’s R engine family, the 22R and 22-RE motors became popular choices for the JDM marque and found their way into a variety of tuner cars and trucks.

 The compression ratio stands at 9.4:1 for EFi, with earlier 22-RE variants putting out 105 hp and 136 lb-ft of torque.
 Later models, introduced in 1985, were rated at 113 hp and 140 lb-ft.

-The engine, like most JDM makes of its time, features an aluminum cylinder head, while the block itself is made of cast iron.
+The engines, like most JDM makes of the time, feature aluminum cylinder heads, while the blocks are made of cast iron.

-But unlike some of the more popular JDM engines of the time, the 22-RE lacked a sporty edge, evident from its rather underwhelming power figures.
-In its defense, the engine was never designed to set lap times.
+But unlike some of the more popular JDM engines of the time, both R engines lacked a sporty edge, evident from their rather underwhelming power figures.
+In their defense, the engines were never designed to set lap times.

-Although the engine lacked power, the 22-RE was well-known for its durability, fuel efficiency, and decent low-to-mid-range torque.
-Cars featuring Toyota’s 22-RE engine include:
+Although they lacked power, the 22R and 22-RE were well-known for their durability, fuel efficiency, and decent low-to-mid-range torque.
+Some of the cars featuring these engines include:

 - 1984-1995 Toyota Hilux